minoplhy/hugo-owu-se/content/blog/2025-06-20-no-monitor-no-problem.md

 #
 # description is optional
 #
-description = "Have you ever lost Network Access on your server? and you have no monitor too?? ok, this article might help yous" images = ["/images/blog/no-network-monitor-no-problem/Untitled.jpg"]
+description = "Have you ever lost Network Access on your server? and you have no monitor too?? ok, this article might help you!" images = ["/images/blog/no-network-monitor-no-problem/Untitled.jpg"]

 tags = ["blog","network","rant",]